 By JJFrancesco_NRT, Staff Reviewer

 Brothers Jason and Paul Watkins have been in the business awhile with their own respective projects.
 Joined by old friend Matthew Linton, the trio has produced a standout worship project that could be one of the genre’s better-kept secrets of the year.

 What It Sounds Like

 With throwback synths and emotive choruses, there’s a good deal of nostalgic throwback sounds here.
-A lot of the music reminded me of songs I grew up with that released in the 80’s and 90’s in CCM, while still coming packaged with enough modern flare to remain in place with the current landscape.
+Much of the music reminded me of songs I grew up with that released in the 80’s and 90’s in CCM, while still coming packaged with enough modern flare to remain in place with the current landscape.
 From moment to moment, I can pick out different influences without any dominating too much to ever become a ripoff.
-The slow synth key hook of “Keep The Fire Alive” stands out as one of the album’s more memorable, while the energy of the chorus of “Sing!” will shine as one of the most singable.
+The slow synth key hook of “Keep The Fire Alive” stands out as one of the album’s more memorable moments, while the energy of the chorus of “Sing!” will shine as one of the most singable.

 For Fans Of

 With echoes of CCM’s past, this release is a welcome and refreshing surprise for CCM worship that can serve as an alternative to those wearied from some of the current popular worship styles.